9 min. read

 Dr. Amy Wrzesniewski, a professor at Yale School of Management, has spent her career researching how individuals identify with their work.
 As a result, Amy distinguishes three categories of work.

 The first category is the job.
 A job is what we do to make a living.
-We need money to support our lives and I see it as a means to an end.
+We need money to support our lives, and most of the times it is considered as a means to an end.
+People who view their work as a “job” are working for the money and contain their time at work.
+All of the people in her research show little satisfaction and meaning in what they do.
+They are generally looking for something new.

-The second way individuals identify themselves with work is the career.
-A career is to me the path that you take in order to realize a certain position for yourself.
+The second attitudes individuals can adopt towards work is the career.
+A career is the path that you take in order to realize a certain position for yourself.
 A career not only helps to pay your bills, but it also gives you the opportunity to grow.
 One of the limitations a career can have is the sense of meaning.
 Once you reach the top, you might realize that that top feels meaningless to you.

 Thirdly, individuals can also consider their work as a calling.
 A calling is about passion.
 It’s about spending your time to something that connects with you.
-Those who view their occupation as a calling are deeply aligned between their work and who they are as a person.
-People that consider themselves to be part of this group are often the ones who are the most satisfied with what they do for a living.
+The people who view their occupation as a calling are deeply aligned between their work and who they are as a person.
+People that consider themselves to be part of this group are often the ones who are the most satisfied with what they do for a living: they like the way they spend their time.
 As this article describes:

 “A calling is an activity you find so compelling that you wind up organizing your entire self around it — often to the detriment of your life outside of it.”